lcabrp/LFPL_Data/README.md

 For this project, we'll use data from the [Louisville Free Public Library](https://data.louisvilleky.gov/datasets/louisville-metro-ky-library-collection-inventory/about), specifically the books dataset.

-Some analysis will be done with the data, and will use API calls to fill out part of the missing data.
+Some analysis will be performed with the data, and will use API calls to fill out part of the missing data.

 # Running the Program

 You will need Python 3 to run this code.
-The scripts were tested with Python 3.11.6 .If you need to download or update Python, go to [www.python.org](www.python.org).
+The scripts were tested with Python 3.11.6 .
+If you need to download or update Python, go to [www.python.org](www.python.org).
 If you are in a Windows 10 or 11 environment, you can  [Download Python from Microsoft Store](https://apps.microsoft.com/detail/python-3-11/9NRWMJP3717K?hl=en-US).
-.

 You will need to use Jupyter notebooks too.
 You can download it [here](https://jupyter.org/install),  use [Visual Studio Code](https://code.visualstudio.com/), or the environment of your choice.

-The following is a guide to running the project files locally:
+The following is a guide to running the project files locally.
 Further instructions can be found on [GitHub](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
- .

 1. Fork the repository  [repo link](https://github.com/lcabrp/LFPL_Data)
 2. Clone the repository to your Github account
 3. Access the repository from your command line or preferred terminal software